 THE STUDY: "Nutritional and greenhouse gas impacts of removing animals from US agriculture"

-- The researchers used an implausible hypothetical overnight premise, which they admitted to journalists was "an extreme scenario."
-Obviously, a vegan should be gradual and would not happen overnight.
+The researchers used an implausible hypothetical overnight premise, which they admitted to journalists was "an extreme scenario."
+Obviously, any widespread shift to vegan agriculture would be gradual and would not happen overnight.

-- In their model, "livestock" would be removed but we'd apparently keep growing their feed crops just as we do now (loads of corn/soy/wheat), which makes no sense.
-Elaborating on the pull quote at left, Sarah added, "For example, the researchers assumed that in the absence of farmed animals, crops currently fed to livestock would be rerouted to humans.
-And tillable land now occupied by animals or used for hay production would be planted with crops in the same proportion as in the current agricultural system".
+In their model, "livestock" would be removed but we'd apparently keep growing their feed crops just as we do now (loads of corn/soy/wheat), which is nonsensical.
+Sarah DeWeerdt of Anthropocene Magazine notes that the researchers’ conclusion that vegan diet don’t scale is “likely shaped by the study’s algorithms and assumptions.”
+She adds, "For example, the researchers assumed that in the absence of farmed animals, crops currently fed to livestock would be rerouted to humans.
+And tillable land now occupied by animals or used for hay production would be planted with crops in the same proportion as in the current agricultural system."

-- They must not have been considering highly nutritious and innovative vegan foods already on the market like pea milk, made from yellow peas (which can be grown on perennial land), containing nearly half the daily value of calcium in one serving and plenty of protein.
+They likely didn’t even considering highly nutritious and innovative vegan foods already on the market like pea milk, made from yellow peas (which can be grown on perennial land), containing nearly half the daily value of calcium in one serving and plenty of protein.

-- Finally, they actually admitted the current food supply with animals comes up nutritionally short of several vitamins now anyway!
+Finally, they actually admitted the current food supply with animals comes up nutritionally short of several vitamins now anyway!
 So why would it suddenly be a "public health crisis" if we were short on others instead?
-And seeing as 2/3 of Americans take supplements now anyway (clearly mostly non-vegans given that high percentage), it seems the worst case scenario is that an additional 1/3 would need to join them in some capacity.
+And seeing as two-thirds of Americans take supplements already (clearly mostly non-vegans given that high percentage), it seems the worst case scenario is that an additional third would need to join them in some capacity.
 Again, that's the worst-case scenario and only under their limited and biased study, which is certainly not what was depicted in the media coverage.